Are you wondering when your hens will start to lay? The excitement is building but you are not sure what will happen? I can relate.

 READ OR PIN FOR LATER HOW THE WEATHER AFFECTS THE LOOK OF YOUR EGGS

-The second batch of chickens we saw the five-gallon buckets stacked.
+In the second batch of chickens, we saw the five-gallon buckets stacked.
 Our chickens did not like these.
 I didn't either.
 The poop all on top of each bucket was not fun to get off.
-Once our chickens found a spot in the hay behind some old pallets I knew something wasn't right.
-We made wider nesting boxes that the chickens took to right away.
+Once our chickens found a spot in the hay behind some old pallets, I knew something wasn't right.
+So we made wider nesting boxes that the chickens took to right away.

-Before that we had chickens going in an old trash can down in the barn.
+Before that, we had chickens going in an old trash can down in the barn.
 One laid one on the back deck.
 Now they all go in their nesting box, for the most part!
-If you have your chickens pastured raised you will run into this but if you keep them contained you should find they will go in their nesting box.
+If you have your chickens pastured raised, you will run into this, but you should find they will go in their nesting box if you keep them contained.

-Be prepared that they may still lay an egg in an undesirable spot in the beginning but if you offer enough bedding in the box and a box they can move and feel private in they will start laying on their own in that nesting box.
+Be prepared that they may still lay an egg in an undesirable spot initially, but if you offer enough bedding in the box and a box they can move and feel private in, they will start laying on their own in that nesting box.

 Shellless Eggs

-I am nowhere near a chicken pro here but through our 30 hens, we have had a number of shell-less eggs in the beginning.
+I am nowhere near a chicken pro here, but through our 30 hens, we have had several shell-less eggs initially.

-Once they are past the first days of laying if you notice your hens are laying shell-less eggs it could be a lack of calcium.
-This can easily be fixed by providing your hens oyster shells or the frugal way cooked cracked egg shells.
+Once they are past the first days of laying, if you notice your hens are laying shell-less eggs, it could be a lack of calcium.
+You can easily fix this by providing your hens oyster shells or the frugal way cooked cracked eggshells.
 We do this a few times in the winter.
-We will save up the eggshells from the week crush them with a rolling pin and bake for 20 minutes or so at 350 degrees.
+We will save up the eggshells from the week, crush them with a rolling pin and bake for 20 minutes or so at 350 degrees.
 Then I sprinkle over their pellets.

 Size

-The size of your hens first egg will be small.
-The egg will gradually get larger depending on your breed.
-We have 16 Rhode Island Reds that their eggs started out as a medium size for a while and now they are large to extra large.
+The size of your hen's first egg will be small.
+After that, the egg will gradually get larger depending on your breed.
+For example, we have 16 Rhode Island Reds that their eggs started as a medium size for a while, and now they are large to extra large.

 Thank you for telling us your experiences!